sohu-123/Deeply-Mapping-Cell-and-Spot-in-Joint-Latent-Space/README.md

 - Aligning cell types with spatial locations
 - Predicting unmeasured gene expression in spatial data
 - Integrating multiple datasets across technologies

-## Project Summary

-This repository implements a method for mapping single-cell RNA-seq (scRNA-seq) and spatial transcriptomics (ST) data into a joint latent space.
-The approach learns a shared representation that aligns cells and spatial spots, enabling cross-modal integration, spatial expression prediction, and downstream analyses such as cell-to-spot mapping.

-Key capabilities:
-- Align scRNA-seq cells with spatial spots in a shared embedding
-- Predict spatial gene expression from scRNA-seq-derived cell profiles
-- Produce a cell–spot assignment matrix for spatial deconvolution

-## Repository Structure

-- `JointEmbedding4.py`: Main experiment script containing training, evaluation, and optimization flows.
-- `DrawPicture2.py`: Visualization utilities for spatial plots and embeddings.
-- `environment.yml`: Conda environment specification for reproducibility.
-- `README.md`: Original README; this file is an enhanced English version.
-- `20k_markers.npy`: Marker gene list used by the scripts.
-- `harmony_embedding.txt`: PCA/embedding guidance used during training.
-- `spot_loc_with_counts_r_f.csv`: Spot metadata used for adjacency and smoothing.
-- Additional folders: `compare/`, `dataGithub/`, `method/` contain comparisons, auxiliary data, and notebooks.

 ## Dependencies and Environment